gracelang/language/spec.md

 as distinct methods.
 In other words, Grace allows "overloading by arity" (although it does _not_ allow overloading by type).

-Method parameters optionally may be given types: those types will be checked just before the method body is executed.
+Method parameters may optionally be given types: the corresponding arguments will be
+    checked against those declared types just before the method body is executed.

 [](TODO: need to distribute examples into the above list or something)